MAPPA founder says China could dominate the anime market

 Japan – MAPPA Founder Says China Could Dominate Anime Market

-This photo taken on March 27, 2023, shows Masao Maruyama, a Japanese anime producer, speaking during an interview with AFP in Tokyo.
+This photo taken on March 27, 2023 shows Masao Maruyama, a Japanese anime producer, speaking during an interview with AFP in Tokyo.
 (Photo by Yuichi YAMAZAKI / AFP) / TO GO WITH: Japan-culture-anime, INTERVIEW by Tomohiro OSAKI

 Check it out:

 According to Maruyama, the Japanese industry is betting too heavily on lucrative anime genres, such as those starring cute and pretty girls.
-However, this won't overshadow other global works coming from America and France.
+However, this will not overshadow other global works coming from America and France.
 The founder also warns that the industry has become so obsessed with making money that it no longer encourages its animators to be innovative.

 Finally, do you also believe that China can truly surpass Japan in the anime market?
 Leave your comment!